mpundlik/cn-sample-service/cmd/topology/README.md

 }
 ```

-Also the Init() function now initializes ETDC with etcd.conf file and AfterInit() stores data.
+The Init() function initializes ETDC with etcd.conf file and AfterInit() stores the data.
-Close() is closing decorator.
+Close() is a closing decorator.

 etcd.conf:
 ```bash